Dungeons-of-Kathallion/Bane-Of-Wargs/docs/ENGINE_FUNCTIONS.md

 ## dungeon.py

 The [`dungeon.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/dungeon.py) class handles the dungeon UI.
-It only contains one function, that starts the dungeon loop:
+It only contains one function, one that starts the dungeon loop:

 | Name           | Arguments                                                                                                                                                                                                                                                                                                              | Description                                         |
 |----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------|